- MOUNT LAWLEY CAMPUS

 The role requires:

-- Demonstrated ability to coordinate, develop and teach units at undergraduate level in vocal studies.
+- Demonstrated ability to coordinate, develop and teach units

 - Commitment to and demonstrated achievement of excellence in teaching.